drtux/digital-inclusion-plotter-Discovery/README.md

 #### You will need:
 - A mac (sorry, this isn't tested on PCs yet)

-#### Nice to have:
-- _Some_ HTML knowledge

-First, either:

 - Download a zip of this repository from https://github.com/tjharrop/simple_prototype_kit/archive/master.zip and unzip it to your computer

-*- OR -*

-- If you're comfortable with git, either clone the repo in the git desktop client or via command line (`git clone https://github.com/tjharrop/simple_prototype_kit.git`)

-Once you have the folder on your computer, you will see the index.html and example files.
-The example files contain demonstrations of various pieces of functionality. index.html has buttons to guide you through each page.
-Full instructions on each demo to follow.

 ## Running the thing